 Sometimes there's an issue that pops up.
 An opportunity, a threat, a decision that needs your attention.
 It's times like these that it helps to have someone to help navigate the decision with you.

-While Holistic Life Context is a process that allows you to make better decisions on your own, if you don't have the time to build your context or need a decision right away a Single Decision Session might be right for you.
+While Values Based Decision Making is a process that allows you to make better decisions on your own, if you don't have the time to build your context or need a decision right away a Single Decision Session might be right for you.